Computer Architecture Simulation Models

 - System Requirements:

-- To check that a symbolic link exists to java, use:
+- To check that a symbolic link exists to java, type:

-If either of these links does not exist, but the required versions of
+- If either of these links does not exist, but the required versions

 setting symbolic links.